Looking for support for your finance function? Book a time with an expert.

 CCC = DIO + DSO - DPO

-Each component tells part of your working capital story.
+Each component tells a different part of working capital:

-• Days Inventory Outstanding reveals operational efficiency—are you carrying excess stock that ties up cash, or running lean inventories that risk stockouts?
+DIO tells you if you are carrying excess stock that ties up cash or running lean inventories that risk stockouts.

-• Days Sales Outstanding exposes the effectiveness of your credit policies and collection processes.
+DSO exposes the effectiveness of your credit policies and your collections process.

-• Days Payables Outstanding shows how well you're leveraging supplier relationships to manage cash flow timing.
+DPO shows you how well you’re leveraging your supplier relationships and managing cash flow timing.

 The beauty of this formula lies in its simplicity and actionability.
 By breaking working capital efficiency into these three discrete components, CFOs can identify specific areas for improvement rather than wrestling with broad, undefined cash flow challenges.